jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 - Fixing small errors when combining sound analysis with our existing update functions

 By using AI in this way, I was able to learn faster and maintain full understanding and control over the final code.

+# 3. Conclusion
+This task helped me explore audio-reactive animation and also taught me how to collaborate through GitHub for the first time.
+I learned how to use amplitude and FFT data to make the mushrooms react to music, and how to add new behaviour on top of our group’s code without breaking anything.
+It feels great to see the artwork come alive with sound, and I now understand the audio part much better than before.